 Currently, 15 states plus Washington, D.C allow for mobile sports betting.
 With analysts expecting legal sporting event wagers to reach $81 billion by 2024, the online sports betting industry is poised to continue growing as more states express interest in legalization.

 Startups are not alone though.
-They join a crowded market of big-name casinos and already-established platforms that’ve cash in on the growing number of states legalizing online sports gambling.
+They join a crowded market of big-name casinos and already-established platforms that’ve cashed in on the growing number of states legalizing online sports gambling.
 But there’s a corner of the industry that entrepreneurs are reinventing to stand out in the crowded room: startups such as The Action Network, PickUp and Matchbets are betting that sports fans want a more social experience when they bet.
 They just might be right – all 3 platforms have reported a surge in user growth recently.

 The amount of funding established platforms such as DraftKings, Fanduel and Barstool Sports receive creates a high barrier for entry for startups.
 This has forced The Action Network, PickUp and Matchbets to rethink what they have to offer that these larger platforms don’t.